 Modern leaders can learn from Roosevelt’s ability to change his plans when faced with unexpected circumstances, Peters says.
 When you are open to updating your strategy, you become more agile and responsive when it comes to change management.

 The fateful decisions leaders made at Normandy still resonate today.
-Modern executives can learn from the way Eisenhower and other Allied leaders organized their teams.
-They worked across silos, and made decisions during times of incredible change and chaos.
+Modern executives can learn from the way Allied leaders organized their teams, recognized the importance of breaking down silos and made decisions during times of incredible change and chaos.

 The Normandy Experience immerses leaders in key moments and decisions made at Normandy.
 Those lessons are used as a metaphor for modern leadership challenges.
 Learn more about the Normandy Experience, and our experiential learning programs, here.